alexture/alexture/README.md

 ## Hi there 👋

-I'm Alex.
-I live in France and I'm a marketing and localization specialist.
+I'm Alex, from France.

 You can see more about me at my blog, https://alexsirac.com.

-I'm not « a tech person », but I enjoy writing documentation, contributing to open source projects in non-codey ways, and am currently doing a beginner's course in computer science.
-(It's going great!)
+I enjoy writing documentation and contributing to open-source projects in non-codey ways, and I am taking a beginner's course in computer science.

 <!-- my-badges start -->
 <a href="my-badges/a-commit.md"><img src="https://my-badges.github.io/my-badges/a-commit.png" alt="One of my commit sha starts with &quot;a&quot;." title="One of my commit sha starts with &quot;a&quot;." width="64"></a>